geneontology/geneontology.github.io/_docs/go-annotations.md

 *enables* links a gene product to a Molecular Function it executes.

+### The *contributes to* relation

+*contributes to* links a gene product to a Molecular Function executed by a macromolecular complex, in which the Molecular Function cannot be ascribed to an individual subunit of that complex.
+Only the complex subunits required for the Molecular Function are annotated to the Molecular Function term with 'contributes to'.

 ### The *involved in* relation

 *involved in* links a gene product and a Biological Process in which the gene product's Molecular Function plays an integral role.